 How Can I Keep My House In Virginia Chapter 7 Bankruptcy?

 Keeping a family home in bankruptcy comes down to several factors in Virginia.
 First, do you have considerable equity in the property?
 If the answer is no, or the mortgage is upside down, then you probably have little to worry about.
 If you have paid down that long-term note or are in a somewhat unique position of having your value increase considerably, you may need to look into a Chapter 13 filing to protect that investment.

 The key to keeping your home will be making the mortgage payments.
 If you fall behind on the secured loan payments, at some point the bank will be able to foreclose on the property.
 When facing the proposition of bankruptcy, it’s imperative to consult with an experienced attorney and develop a plan to prioritize your payment schedules and get the best possible outcome.

 Work With An Experienced Virginia Bankruptcy Lawyer

 When rising expenses exceed your ability to make payments, good hardworking people simply need a fresh start.
 Bankruptcy is designed with that idea in mind — and keeping important items such as your home and automobile will allow you to rebuild.
-If you are contemplating bankruptcy, call the Law Office of Deborah N. Arthur at 703-278-2028 or contact us online for a consultation.
-From our office in Annandale, we help people throughout Northern Virginia.
+If you are contemplating bankruptcy, call the Law Office of Rebecca L. Evans at 703-278-2028 or contact us online for a consultation.
+From our office in Springfield, we help people throughout Northern Virginia.